locationtech/geomesa/geomesa-tools/README.md

 ## Configuration
 To begin using the command line tools, first build the full GeoMesa project with `mvn clean install`.
 This will build the project and geomesa-tools JAR file.

-GeoMesa Tools relies on a GEOMESA_HOME environment variable.
+GeoMesa Tools relies on a $GEOMESA_HOME environment variable.
 In your `~/.bashrc`, add:

     export GEOMESA_HOME=/path/to/geomesa/source/directory
     export PATH=${GEOMESA_HOME}/geomesa-tools/bin:$PATH

 Don't forget to source `~/.bashrc`.
-Also make sure that $ACCUMULO_HOME and $HADOOP_HOME are set.
+Also make sure that $ACCUMULO_HOME and $HADOOP_CONF_DIR are set.
 For your convenience, you can also run:

     . /path/to/geomesa/source/dir/geomesa-tools/bin/geomesa configure